 Yesterday, however, BP announced it had now agreed to step down from the exploration deal, with TNK-BP taking its place.
 It means BP would still have access to the oilfields of Russia's Arctic Ocean, in an area about the same size as the North Sea, but without cutting TNK-BP out of the project.

 As part of the compromise, TNK-BP has also agreed to drop its objection to a $16bn (£9.6bn) share swap deal that BP and Rosneft agreed at the same time as the exploration project.

 A spokesman for BP described the announcement as "a step in the right direction".
 Stan Polovets, chiefexecutive of AAR – the group formed by the Russian investors who own the other 50 per cent of TNK-BP – added: "We see the Arctic transaction with Rosneft as a great opportunity for TNK-BP and for Russia, which we would like to succeed."

-The compromise will need to be approved by Rosneft, which made no comment yesterday.
-Like BP, the Russian company has previously said it is opposed to TNK-BP becoming involved in the exploration project.
-Rosneft will also have to accept strict rules governing its share swap with BP, which yesterday's agreement said could be undertaken for "investment purposes only".
+The compromise will need to be approved by Rosneft, which made no comment on the proposal yesterday.
+The Russian company has previously said it is opposed to TNK-BP becoming involved in the exploration project.

 Under their $16bn share swap agreement, which can now be resurrected, BP had expected to take a 10 per cent stake in Rosneft, with the Russian company acquiring 5 per cent of the British firm.Reuse content